bkim8815/nd0821-c3/model_card_template.md

 ## Data

 The data was obtained from the UCI Machine Learning Repository (https://archive.ics.uci.edu/ml/datasets/census+income).
-The target class was modified from four categories down to two: "unacc" and "acc", where "good" and "vgood" were mapped to "acc".

-The original data set has 1728 rows, and a 75-25 split was used to break this into a train and test set.
+The original data set has 1728 rows, and a 80-20 split was used to break this into a train and test set.
 No stratification was done.
-To use the data for training a One Hot Encoder was used on the features and a label binarizer was used on the labels.

 ## Metrics

 The model was evaluated using F1 score.
 The value is 0.8960.

+## Ethical Considerations

+There are no known ethical considerations related to training this model. only public data was used in training.

+## Caveats and Recommendations

+Please note that this is part of Udacity MLOPS course and contents of this repo may be subject to copyright.